-In arriving at the estimated equity values per share of AMB common stock, Morgan Stanley noted the estimated consolidated net operating income for calendar years 2011 through 2015 and then calculated the terminal value by (i) applying a range of terminal capitalization rates ranging from 6.10% to 6.80% with respect to AMB's investment management business and (iii) applying a terminal multiple of 11.0 x with respect to the operating income from the real estate portion of AMB's investment management business and (iii) applying a terminal multiple of 11.0 x with respect to the operating income from management fees associated with AMB's investment management business.
+In arriving at the estimated equity values per share of AMB common stock, Morgan Stanley noted the estimated consolidated net operating income for calendar years 2011 through 2015 and then calculated the terminal value by (i) applying a range of terminal capitalization rates ranging from 6.10% to 6.30% with respect to AMB's real estate assets, (ii) applying a range of capitalization rates ranging from 6.60% to 6.80% with respect to net operating income from the real estate portion of AMB's investment management business and (iii) applying a terminal multiple of 11.0x with respect to the operating income from management fees associated with AMB's investment management business.
 The capitalization rates used by Morgan Stanley (i) with respect to AMB's real estate assets were based on Green Street's implied market capitalization rate based on the price per share of each of ProLogis and AMB on January 26, 2011 (the last trading day before ProLogis common share and AMB common stock prices may have been affected by market speculation regarding a potential transaction involving the companies) and (ii) with respect to the real estate portion of AMB's investment management business, was 50 basis points higher than the capitalization rate used with respect to AMB's real estate assets.
 The terminal multiple used by Morgan Stanley with respect to AMB's investment management business was the midpoint of AMB's range of net cash flow multiples used to value the investment management businesses in AMB's 2010 net asset value analysis.
 The consolidated net operating income and the terminal value were then discounted to present values using a range of discount rates from 7.7% to 8.2%.
-The discount rates used by Morgan Stanley were based on the weighted average cost of capital, was analyzed using the capital asset pricing model, which is impacted by the relative historical volatility of AMB's share price.
+The discount rates used by Morgan Stanley were based on the weighted average cost of capital for AMB.
+The cost of equity, a contributor to the weighted average cost of capital, was analyzed using the capital asset pricing model, which is impacted by the relative historical volatility of AMB's share price.
 Based on the calculations set forth above, this analysis implied a range for AMB common shares of approximately \$33.65 to \$36.95 per share.